Citrus-Software/tangerine-docs/docs/developer/api.md

 nodeDict = {node.get_name(): node for node in nodes}
 print(nodeDict.keys())
 ```
-## Access Nodes, Controllers and Plugs
+### Access Nodes, Controllers, and Plugs

-You will be able to manipulate nodes.
+You can manipulate nodes within your scene.
-Some nodes have a special function such as Asset nodes.
-These specific node are defined as the main node of a referenced asset by `Mikan`.
+Some nodes have special functions, such as Asset nodes.
+These specific nodes are defined as the main nodes of a referenced asset by `Mikan`.

 <Tabs>
   <TabItem value="Python Code" label="Python Code" default>